bids-standard/bids-specification/src/common-principles.md

 ### Compressed tabular files

-Large tabular information, such as physiological recordings, SHOULD be stored with [compressed tab-delineated (TSVGZ) files](glossary.md#tsvgz-extensions) when so established by the specifications.
+Large tabular information, such as physiological recordings, MUST be stored with [compressed tab-delineated (TSVGZ) files](glossary.md#tsvgz-extensions) when so established by the specifications.
 Rules for formatting plain-text tabular files apply to TSVGZ files with three exceptions: